Skip To Main Content

 Area attractions include the George H.W.
 Bush Presidential Library and Museum, the Brazos Valley African American Museum, the Brazos Valley Museum of Natural History, the Museum of the American G.I. and the Brazos Valley Children's Museum.
 Historic Downtown Bryan is another popular attraction that combines antique shops, family-owned restaurants, art galleries, and boutiques, a restored Art Deco-era theatre, a Carnegie Library and the open-air Palace Theatre.
 One of the most popular times to visit is on First Friday, a free event in Downtown Bryan that takes place every month.

-Faculty Affairs does not endorse any business.
+Faculty Affairs does not endorse any business, but prioritizes the work-life balance of faculty and their acclimation to our broader community (See: Dual Career Program).
 The content below is for your information only.

 Visiting Aggieland